Sunday, May 15, 2022

 February Trick

-Donning a yellow sundress, she opens her mouth to sing.
+dons a yellow sundress, opens her mouth to sing.

 Sunshine plays a trick on her, expelling winter gloom,